Rent-seeking

 Rent-seeking is the act of growing one's existing wealth by manipulating public policy or economic conditions without creating new wealth.

 Rent-seeking activities have negative effects on the rest of society.
-They result in reduced economic efficiency through misallocation of resources, stifled competition, reduced wealth creation, lost government revenue, heightened income inequality, heightened debt levels, risk of growing corruption and cronyism, decreased public trust in institutions, and potential national decline.
+They lead to reduced economic efficiency due to misallocation of resources, stifled competition, lower wealth creation, a loss of government revenue, increased income inequality, increased debt levels, the risk of increased corruption and cronyism, the decline in public trust in institutions, and potential socioeconomic and institutional decline.

 Successful capture of regulatory agencies (if any) to gain a coercive monopoly can result in advantages for rent-seekers in a market while imposing disadvantages on their uncorrupt competitors.
 This is one of many possible forms of rent-seeking behavior.

 Theory

-The term "rent", in the narrow sense of land rent, was coined by the British 19th-century economist David Ricardo, but rent-seeking only became the subject of durable interest among economists and political scientists more than a century later after the publication of two influential papers on the topic by Gordon Tullock in 1967, and Anne Krueger in 1974.
+The term "rent", in the narrow sense of land rent, was used by the British 19th-century economist David Ricardo, but rent-seeking only became the subject of durable interest among economists and political scientists more than a century later after the publication of two influential papers on the topic by Gordon Tullock in 1967, and Anne Krueger in 1974.
 The word "rent" in the context of "rent-seeking" does not refer specifically to payment on a lease but rather to Adam Smith's division of incomes into profit, wage, and economic rent.
 The origin of the term refers to gaining control of land or other natural resources.